 It’s important to determine which internal communication tools your organization needs to create and share content.
 Different tools are designed for different types of communication.
 Evaluate what you already have in your technology toolkit and how your organization utilizes each platform.
 There are countless enterprise collaboration tools available, find what works for your organization.

-Depending on the size and geographic locations of your organization, you can communicate through several channels, such as:
+Depending on the size and geographic location of your organization, you can communicate through several channels, such as:

-- Online Chat: Great for instant communication and need to collaborate with a coworker.
+• Online Chat: Great for instant communication and collaborating with a coworker.

-Having multiple kinds of technology is key to empower employees to work efficiently.
-Not everyone communicates the same way so it’s important to recognize how to appropriately use each work tool to not only keep employees productive but to preserve company culture and connection.
+Having multiple kinds of technology is key to empowering employees to work efficiently.
+Not everyone communicates the same way, so it’s important to recognize how to appropriately use each working tool to not only keep employees productive but to preserve company culture and connection.
 Just keep in mind that high-tech tools are there to help your business facilitate high-touch connections.
 And it’s those connections and relationships that drive the outcomes you’re seeking, not the tools themselves.

 Conclusion